The Artificial Intelligence Challenge

 When designed with AI ethics in mind, issues like data privacy concerns, behavioural manipulation or even biases in algorithms will be effectively addressed and managed as systems and applications develop.

-As AI becomes a prominent feature in our lives, it is key that financial institutions continue to be proactive in fine tuning and redefining their guiding principles to keep up with its evolving nature.
+As AI becomes a prominent feature in our lives, it is key that financial institutions and services continue to be proactive in fine tuning and redefining their guiding principles to keep up with its evolving nature.
 This includes predicting potential algorithmic biases, monitoring the development of AI-based applications, and even re-training systems and models when necessary.

 How can Moneythor help?